ashleyboucher/hashicorp/writing_sample.md

 groceries = ('apples', 'oranges', 'lettuce', 'cheddar cheese')
 ```

 Both syntaxes are valid: it's the comma that makes something a tuple, not the parentheses.
-The parens, however, add helpful visibility and readability to your code.
+The parentheses, however, add helpful visibility and readability to your code.

 Unlike lists, the requirement of separating each item by a comma also applies to tuples with only one item, whether or not you add the parentheses.

 If a tuple only has one element, that element must be followed by a comma, otherwise the python interpreter will assume that you're _referencing_ the item in question, and not creating a tuple.

 Code like the following will not produce a one-item tuple.
-If this code were run in a python interpreter, it would assume that I'm intending to assign the integer 1 to the my_tuple variable.
+If this code were run in a python interpreter, it would assume that I'm intending to assign the integer 1 to the `my_tuple` variable.

 ```python
 # Not a tuple